Arshjeet13/learn_networking/README.md

 # Networking Practice

 C++ socket programming exercises, built up from scratch using POSIX BSD sockets.
 Each project lives in its own directory and is self-contained.
-The aim of this practice is to be able to apply TCP/IP networking concepts in a larger limit order book based project.
+The aim of this practice is to learn enough to be able to apply TCP/IP networking concepts in a larger limit order book based project.

 ## Projects